Santhosh-Umapathi/RN-Skedda-App/Readme.md

 ## Project Features

-- SVG Workspace map - Zoomable, Tap to Zoom
+- SVG Workspace map - Zoomable, Tap to Zoom, No Loss in Quality
 - SVG Workspace map - Pan Gesture
 - Bottom Sheet to book the selected space.